University of Engineering & Technology, Peshawar: U.S.-Pakistan Center for Advanced Studies in Energy (USPCAS-E)

 USPCAS-E is a partnership between Arizona State University and two leading Pakistani universities: the NUST and the UET Peshawar.
 It is a major energy research project funded by USAID in Pakistan dealing with applied and joint research with UET Peshawar.
 Scholars who attends UET Peshawar are selected to attend Arizona State University for further studies on sustainable energy and photovoltaics.
-The students and faculty engages in experimental research on energy at Arizona State University labs under the supervision of professors to design, execute and analyze experiments in areas such as solar panels and batteries.
+The students and faculty engages in experimental research on energy at Arizona State University labs under the supervision of professors to design, execute and analyse experiments in areas such as solar panels and batteries.
 They also take part in industrial visits to learn more about power generation mechanisms in the United States.
 Under the umbrella of the Higher Education Commission of Pakistan, the USPCAS-E at UET Peshawar conducts sustainable energy research, producing the next generation of technologies in the field of applied energy research.

 Scalable Transmission of Adaptive Multimedia based on P2P (STAMP) Center

 This center conducts research on P2P video transmission and data communication.
-STAMP, an open source modular P2P streaming system optimized for the networking conditions of Pakistan.
+STAMP, an open source modular P2P streaming system optimised for the networking conditions of Pakistan.
 Scalability in the context of STAMP refers to both scalability in terms of support for accommodating any number of users on the fly and also scalability in terms of support for the simultaneous transmission of different video quality levels.